 For example, this could be the automation of commercial activities of remote retail outlets that take into account periods of peak load on the server.
 The required number of sessions will be allocated.
 They will be closed as the load decreases.

 Another example is getting/committing files in 1C:Document Management via HTTP services.
 For these operations, you can use the same dedicated user.

-Manual session management strategy implies that the client independently manages the number of sessions and their lifetime.
+The manual session management strategy implies that the client independently manages the number of sessions and their lifetime.
 This strategy is best suited for highly integrated systems within one organization.
-You can implement your own algorithm, which will manage the session lifetime and their quantity.
+You can implement your own algorithm, which will manage the session's lifetime and its quantity.

 You can set the use a certain strategy in the configuration object tree, and, if necessary, override it in the default.vrd file.
 In the configuration object tree, we added two new properties to Web service and HTTP service objects:

 - ReuseSessions can have AutoUse, Use, and DontUse values.
 AutoUse value enables automatic reuse of sessions from the pool, and Use value enables session management using HTTP headers.

 - You can use SessionMaxAge property to specify how many seconds the session will be idle before the platform automatically closes it.